As the Local Plan team are all working remotely, you are kindly requested to make initial contact by emailing firstname.lastname@example.org.

 To be included please register your details on the Greater Nottingham Consultation Database webpage.
 Please view both the related the Nottingham City Privacy Notice and Greater Nottingham Privacy Notice.

-Nottingham City Council is consulting on the Draft Affordable Housing Contributions arising from Student Accommodation Supplementary Planning Document (SPD) in accordance with the Town and Country Planning (Local Development) (England) Regulations 2012 from 27 May until 5pm on Wednesday 5th August 2020.
+This consultation is now closed.
+Nottingham City Council consulted on the Draft Affordable Housing Contributions arising from Student Accommodation SPD in accordance with Town and Country Planning (Local Development) (England) Regulations 2012 between 27 May until 5pm on 5 August 2020.

 Full details of this consultation can be found on the

-Nottingham City Council consulting on the Draft Education Contributions from Residential Development SPD in accordance with the Town and Country Planning (Local Development) (England) Regulations 2012 25 March until 3rd June 2020.
+This consultation is now closed.
+Nottingham City Council consulted on the Draft Education Contributions from Residential Development SPD in accordance with the Town and Country Planning (Local Development) (England) Regulations 2012 between Wednesday 25 March until 5pm on Wednesday 3rd June 2020.

 Further details can be found on the